 I recognise it’s sometimes hard to provide feedback, but please feel free to be 100% candid and honest, even if that means providing negative feedback.
 Getting the raw truth now will leave me in a better position to consider the idea and it’s potential with an open mind.

 - Firstly, the name Task Pigeon – I understand the symbolism.
 But pigeons generally have a bad name – Dirty street birds.

 I thought I would start with this feedback, as its a great way to break the ice.
 I wanted to take a risk with the name.
 That’s how I arrived at Task Pigeon.
 In fact this was the thing I feared most.
 That people would hate the name.
 Luckily as further feedback would show this didn’t turn out to be an issue.
 And if anything at least Task Pigeon will be memorable.

-Onto the real feedback however the main theme of negative feedback was around how competitive the space was and that Trello and Asana were clear market leaders.
+Onto the real feedback however the main theme of negative feedback was around how competitive the space was and that Trello (perhaps even more so now that they have been acquired by Atlassian) and Asana were clear market leaders.
 Once I started getting this feedback I refined my message to let people know I was aware that it was a competitive space.
 I didn’t mind that people mentioned competitors but I wanted to try and get people to dive a little deeper when providing their raw thoughts on Task Pigeon.
 The feedback at this time pretty much went as follows:

 - What is the problem you are trying to solve?
 How does this differ from the one trello and others are currently solving?